Ol' Buffalo Aviation Page

 That tailcone is new.
 The fairing around the anti-collision light was installed during this year's annual.

 This wing still contains 20 gallons of 100LL.
 The right wing had leaked dry by the next day whien this photo was taken.
-My door came open after takeoff.
+My door came open after takeoff and broke loose on impact.

 A look into the cockpit.
 The plexiglass is scatered around the wreckage.
 Emergency personnel had to do a little demolition to get my wife out.

 A look at the panel from the cargo area.
-I think I got the ragged cut on my left hand from the yoke slamming backward on impact.
+I think I got the ragged tear/cut on my left hand from the yoke slamming backward on impact.

 There's my precious new GPS -- bought it on eBay!
 In the center of the screen, one can see the nose gear.
 To the right and on the near edge of the dirt road is the mark left by the initial impact of the nose.